-This study is a prospective observational study designed to evaluate the incidence rates of safety events of interest and other clinically significant events within a cohort of healthcare workers who receive the Pfizer-BioNTech COVID-19 vaccine under the EUA program in the United States.
+This study is a prospective observational study designed to evaluate the incidence rates of safety events of interest and other clinically significant events within a cohort of healthcare workers, their families, and their communities who receive the Pfizer-BioNTech COVID-19 vaccine under the EUA program in the United States.
 The study is a primary data collection study with review of medical records.
 Receipt of the vaccine is required for inclusion in the study, but the decision to be vaccinated is made at the discretion of the recipient.

-This study will aim to enroll and follow 20,000 vaccinated healthcare workers during a 30month study period.
+This study will aim to enroll and follow 20,000 vaccinated healthcare workers, their families, and their communities during a 30-month study period.
 Information on hospitalization and diagnosis of safety events of interest will be collected from participant self-report at regular intervals following vaccination, primarily using a secure web portal.
-Participant reports of safety events of interest and/or hospitalization trigger a request for and review of participant medical record information for adjudication of the event (see Figure 2 for additional details).
+Participant reports of safety events of interest and/or hospitalization trigger a request for and review of participant medical record information for confirmation and adjudication of the event (see Figure 2 for additional details).
 To address the primary objective, incidence rates of safety events will be estimated based on cases confirmed by adjudication.
-To address the secondary objective regarding assessment of increased risk, a self-matched comparative analysis will be undertaken for feasible safety events (eg, events with a known risk interval and sufficient case counts).
-Additional context for the rates observed in vaccinated individuals will be sought from population background rates and unvaccinated person years in the HERO registry.
+To address the secondary objective regarding assessment of increased risk, a self-matched comparative analysis will be undertaken for feasible safety events (e.g., events with a known risk interval and sufficient case counts).
+Additional context for the rates observed in vaccinated individuals will be sought from population background rates and/or unvaccinated person years in the HERO Registry.